Secured seed funding? Expert tips to navigate challenges to scale up at speed

 How to impress potential investors

-To stand out, Jack advises founders looking for funding to follow his five-point plan to ensure they impress.
+To stand out, Darren advises founders looking for funding to follow his five-point plan to ensure they impress.
 “If you have 30 seconds with an investor, the number-one area to focus on is your strategy,” he says.
 “Be clear about what you need investment for and explain what you are prioritising.
 Next, show you have the necessary infrastructure in place – particularly accounting, resourcing, and technology.

 “The third point is having the management and key employee resource to put the business plan in place – these people will make this happen and might include an advisory board and non-executive directors.
 Fourth, ensure you are not overpromising and, therefore, likely to underdeliver.
 But explain how the business model proves profitability – without this you won’t attract investment.
 Show you are focused.
 Finally, to put all of this together, you need funding, so be clear about how much is required and what it will be used for.”